aqeelanwar/PEDRA/unreal_envs/readme.md

 ## Understanding the coordinates and conversion between them:
 There are three kind of coordinates in which the drone position can be expressed in.
 1. Physical coordinates:      The coordinates of the drone in the environment (Hitting Key P displays this coordinates)
-2. PEDRA coordinates (AirSim Coordiantes): The coordinates of the drone relative to the origin (player start).
+2. PEDRA coordinates (AirSim Coordinates): The coordinates of the drone relative to the origin (player start).
 This is the coordinate in which PEDRA deals.
 Whenever a request is made from PEDRA to get the current position of the drone through AirSim, these coordinates are returned and vice versa.
 3. Image based coordinates: The coordinates of the drone in the floorplan image.
-Its a mapping of the actual drone coordinates onto the image map.
+It is a mapping of the actual drone coordinates onto the image map.

 <p align="center">
 <img src="/images/coordinate_conversion.png">